Which Woman?

 Which Woman? is a 1918 American silent drama film directed by Tod Browning and Harry A. Pollard.
 The film stars Ella Hall as a reluctant bride and Priscilla Dean as an adventuress and leader of a gang of thieves.
 The story was remade in 1923 as Nobody's Bride.

 Plot

-As described in a film magazine, Doris Standish (Hall), being forced into an unwanted marriage with an aged millionaire, follows the advice of a maid and jumps into a waiting automobile driven by Jimmy Nevin (Sutherland).
+As described in a film magazine, Doris Standish, being forced into an unwanted marriage with an aged millionaire, follows the advice of a maid and jumps into a waiting automobile driven by Jimmy Nevin.
 After an automobile accident that wrecks the car, Doris and Jimmy seek refuge from a storm in a barn.
 To this same barn come the butler and maid with the stolen wedding presents.
 Doris transposes bags and goes to a rooming house with Jimmy, but the crooks follow.
 Doris escapes, but before she can warn her uncle and the millionaire, they are trapped by the crooks.
 Doris returns to the rooming house and is followed by the police.
 The crooks are arrested.
 Jimmy asks the uncle for Doris' hand and the millionaire gives his blessing.